Madfabulous

-Madfabulous is an upcoming British historical drama film about Henry, 5th Marquess of Anglesey, directed by Celyn Jones and starring Rupert Everett, Ruby Stokes and Callum Scott Howells.
+Madfabulous is a 2026 British historical drama film about Henry, 5th Marquess of Anglesey, directed by Celyn Jones and starring Rupert Everett, Ruby Stokes and Callum Scott Howells, with supporting cast members including Paul Rhys, Siobhán McSweeney, Tom Rhys Harries and Julian Lewis Jones.

 Premise

 Set in the late 19th century, the 5th Marquess of Anglesey is a flamboyant peer whose behaviour and extravagance has modern echoes.